mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ---
 title: "Building My First Homelab Server Rack"
 date: 2023-10-12T09:20:48-04:00
+tags:
+  - homelab
 ---

 TODO: Table of contents

+Six years ago, I built my [first home server](/building-a-vm-homelab-2017/).
+I often had several programming projects running at once, and I was tired of

+Over the years, I've gotten more into the homelab scene and added custom NAS, firewall, and more advanced switches.
+And I work with Raspberry Pis so I had several Raspberry Pis everywhere.

+My wife has expressed frustration at how we never clean certain parts of my office because of all the wires.
+I felt like, "It's not that many wires."
+And then I really looked and realized, it's kind of a lot of wires.

+TODO: Photo of wires

+## I'm not a server rack guy

+I had never considered buying a rack.
+I didn't think I was that seriously into homelab.
+I had some components, but there was just a VM server here, a data server there.
+A few switches scattered around.

+People with server racks just felt way more intense than I was.
+They were building 50 TB backup servers, and I was just a mild homelab person.

+But then I realized that if I bought a rack, it would consolidate a lot of the equipment I had around my office into one space.
+My wife was also happy about the idea of almost all the wires living in one self-contained unit.

 ## Why build a server rack at home?